 No building can be held up by only one post, one pillar.
 It takes a number of supports to make an institution sound.

 Likewise, it takes a number of goals to achieve a healthy organization.
 It is not enough for a business to be financially successful.
 It is not enough, even, to have outstanding customer satisfaction.
 We must also be a great place to work.
 We must constantly innovate to meet people’s needs and measurably improve the supports in our community.
 And of course, the quality of our services and supports must be the best.

 When we dream of tomorrow, we describe our vision in vivid detail.
 We begin with a foundation based on five pillars:

 People: To be the employer of choice.
 To develop and support a culturally diverse, competent, motivated and productive workforce.
 To recruit and retain highly competent and direct support professionals to meet the needs of the people we support.

-Service: To provide an environment in which individuals, families, and employees are highly satisfied.
+Community: To provide an environment in which individuals, families, and employees are highly satisfied.
 To provide an experience for individual with DD/ID that exceeds expectations.

-Quality: To provide quality person centered supports that can be defined, measured and published.
+Quality of Service Delivery: To provide quality person centered supports that can be defined, measured and published.
 To enforce and invest in a pervasive culture of safety and make zero errors.
 To offer programs, contemporary facilities and state-of-the-art technology.
 To lead the state in improving home and community-based supports for individuals with DD/ID.

 Financial: To be financially successful, to support advancing the mission and vision.
 To be operationally efficient.
 To offer unquestionable value to payers and consumers.